brickminer/python-bot/README.md

 ### Creating database

-In case you don't have a database created, you can execute the following commands
+In case you don't have a database created, you can execute the following commands:
 ```bash
 python cli.py -c create-tables
 ```